Adamm00/IPSet_ASUS/README.md

 - `firewall debug genstats` - Regenerate WebUI statistics.
 - `firewall debug clean` - Archive and clean handled Skynet syslog entries.
 - `firewall debug swap install|uninstall` - Create or remove the Skynet-managed swap file.
-- `firewall debug backup` - Save the current configuration, logical rule registry, source caches, IPSet data, and logs to `Skynet-Backup.tar.gz` in the install directory.
-A failed backup retains the previous archive.
+- `firewall debug backup` - Save configuration, logical rules, source caches, IPSet data and logs.
+Keep the latest three dated restore points in `backups/`, with `Skynet-Backup.tar.gz` also pointing to the latest archive's data where hard links are supported.
+The existing archive is retained as the first point when upgrading.
+A failed archive build retains the previous backup.
+Creating dated points requires synchronized router time.
-- `firewall debug restore` - Validate and restore `Skynet-Backup.tar.gz`, retaining current action history.
+- `firewall debug restore [point-id]` - Validate and restore the latest backup or a specific point, retaining current action history.
+The point ID is the timestamp and digest in its filename, without `Skynet-Backup-` or `.tar.gz`.
 Rebuilds Skynet policy from local data without restarting Merlin's firewall.
 Cached manual domain rules are restored; transient DNS-learned addresses repopulate through normal DNS queries.
 Previous files are retained until policy and integration checks pass, and restored if the operation fails.
 Invalid archives are rejected before changing installed data.
 - `firewall save` - Archive pending logs, verify integrity, and persist durable state only when it changed.
 - `firewall restart` - Restart Merlin's firewall once and reconcile Skynet rules without unloading its IPSet data, WebUI, or schedules.